cypress-io/cypress-documentation/content/api/commands/origin.md

 **<Icon name="angle-right"></Icon> url** **_(String)_**

 A URL specifying the secondary origin in which the callback is to be executed.
-This should at the very least contain a hostname, and may also include the protocol, port number & path.
+This should contain the full hostname, which includes the subdomain (if applicable), domain, and top-level domain.
+This may also include the protocol, port number & path.
 Query params are not supported.

 This argument will be used in two ways: